Convening of the general meeting of the co-owners

 All documents must be attached to the notice of meeting (including the mail-in ballot form).

-Between the convening of the AG and the holding of the latter, the liquidator must make available to each co-owner the supporting documents of the co-ownership charges classified by categories.
+Between the convening of the general meeting and the holding of it, the liquidator must make available to each co-owner the supporting documents of the co-ownership charges classified by categories.
 This provision must last at least 1working day.

 The place of consultation of the supporting documents may be either at the trustee's seat or at the place where he usually welcomes the co-owners.